-6.6.2 Configuration
+6.6.1 Interface Configuration

+To adjust the colors to a users need, open the Settings window in Tools.
 In this window, the user can adjust the render colors for the visible objects in the preview panel.
 Click in a drop-down list to open the color selection window.
-The RGB and Alpha values can be adjusted for all colors, by clicking the Advanced button.
+The RGB and Alpha values can be adjusted for all colors by clicking the Advanced button.